 So, faced with an unclear prognosis and absolutely no idea what to expect what would a good American girl do?
 Trust her doctor and big pharma, naturally.
 And I have lined several drug company's pockets for years.
 First it was Avonex, then Rebif, one dose of Tysabri (when it was called Antegren- before it was pulled off the market and renamed), Betaseron and finally Novantrone.
 I think I mentioned this before, but none of those drugs, except Novantrone, worked.
 3 to 4 relapses a year, no thanks to the weekly/three times a week/every other day/daily intramuscular or subcutaneous injections I was giving myself.
 A human pincushion for nothin'.
 Except for maybe horrible fevers, chills, and body aches.
-And for that: a special "thank you" goes out to interferons and glatiramer acetate.
+And for that: a special "thank you" goes out to interferons.

 So it was time to open a can of whoop ass on MS. What was next?
 Novantrone.
 A chemotherapy drug with a life time dose limit (to stave off heart damage) and an increased risk of leukemia.
 Awesome.
 I should also mention that Novantrone repeatedly opens multiple cans of whoop ass on me - full on toilet hugging, limp as a wet rag whoop ass that takes me at least a week to recover from.
 But, it is doing the trick.
 I'll celebrate four years in remission this August: no better, but no worse; just calm waters.
 There's a catch (as there always is).
 I only have one dose left.